 The key here is to ensure that your carrier has been properly fitted or else it will not offer enough armor coverage, not to mention it will not be comfortable to wear for extended periods of time.

-If you have no plans of using plates, you can always purchase inserts to offer some kind of stability.
+If you have no plans of using plates, you can always purchase Level IIIA Soft Armor Inserts to offer some kind of stability.
 If you are simply looking for a means of carrying your water, ammo, and other important gear without adding plates, you should consider utilizing a belt system or chest rig instead.

 After you have decided that you do indeed want to use a plate carrier setup, you can begin to consider the various attachments you want to mount on the plate carrier.
 Keep in mind that there is no need for you to fill all available attachment spaces.
 You merely have to keep in mind what things you will be carrying where is the best spot on your armor to access them.